Getting started¶

 return Kick

-For the kick itself, we get the direction from the player to the target (kobold), and check passability
+itself, we get the direction from the player to the target (kobold), and check passability for three

 checking passability with a custom collision mask.